 We have been reaching out to a number of sectors in the e-commerce market place looking for supporters of our cause.
 We have had some successes and rebuffs from the large internet community.
 Lets look at one of our successes in the area of the law and law firms, a number of which enthusiastically support our mission.
 The newest is a social security disability attorney and his law firm that has a nationwide presence in the US.
 If you are unfamiliar with what social security disability is in the US, I will give you a brief description and what the roll a social security disability lawyer plays.
 Social Security pays benefits to people who can’t work because of a medical condition that is expected to last at least one year or may result in death.
 This type of benefit sounds great, but there are caveats.
 An injured or disable person doesn’t just receive these benefits.
 First they have to apply online or in person.
 Unfortunately, a large percentage of the applications are denied for any number of reasons.
 The disabled person or their family should hire a social security disability lawyer after a rejection.
 The type of lawyer will help the disabled person or their family to navigate the appeal process which is much more complicated and time consuming than the initial application process!
 Anyway, this large law firm has joined us in our initiatives with an offer of pro bono services if the need should ever arrive.

 Another successful enterprise is one offering at home testing for std’s.
 In a world where young people can easily hook up with partners online, sexually transmitted disease is a huge problem, and one which carries social taboos.
-So it makes sense that a confidential, at home std test kit online from std-test-kits.org would make inroads.
+So it makes sense that a confidential, at home, fast kit to test std from std-test-kits.org would make inroads.
 The e-commerce factor is huge, since convenience is the other factor driving sales – no trip to the clinic, no embarassing questions from medical professionals, etc. make for great model for success.